Curing Soap

 20130131-110955.jpgWe get a lot of questions about curing soap.
 The typical thought of our callers is that soap is dangerous until it has cured for 3 to 6 weeks.
 This is dangerous thinking!
 Soap is a fantastic chemical reaction between a fat and an alkali.
-The resulting product is a synergy of these two items, soap.
-In times long ago certain items were cleaned with fats.
+The resulting product is a synergy of these two items, fat + alkali = soap.
+In times long ago many items were cleaned with fats.
 Can you imagine cleaning with fats and oils?
 Most likely you can’t.
-We all know how harsh some chemical cleaners are and we often wear gloves when using these types of products.
-Soap is that wonderful blend which is greater than either of its components, the synergy that sparks our interest and excites our minds.
+We all know how harsh some modern chemical cleaners are, and we often wear gloves when using these types of products.
+Soap is a wonderful blend which is greater than either of its components, the synergy that sparks our interest and excites our minds.

 So, how does one tell when their soap is cured and why is curing needed if the soap is not dangerous?
 First, it is important to understand the phase we call cure time or curing.
 This length of time is location and weather dependent.
 Curing is used to have each bar of soap come to an equilibrium of how much water the soap retains, a balance between soap and atmosphere.
 Curing is to allow each soap to dry to the fullest extent allowed in each location so the resulting bar can last as long as possible.
-When using soap that is 24 hours old we know the soap quickly shrinks in size because too much soap is being used at each washing, the soap is dissolving too quickly.
-Keeping the soap dry between uses is important but very young and wet soap will still dissolve more quickly.
-So, curing is essentially aging or dehydrating.
-Because we are not adding any other means than maybe a fan in a room with good air circulation we don’t thinking of this is a mechanical means of dehydrating, but drying is nonetheless what is happening.
-So, on to how does one tell the soap has cured?
+When using soap that is 24 hours old we know the soap quickly reduces in size because too much soap is being used at each washing, the soap is dissolving too quickly and going right down the drain.
+Keeping a cured soap dry between uses is important.
+So, curing is essentially dehydrating.
+Because we are not adding any other means than maybe a fan in a room with good air circulation we don’t think of this as a mechanical means of dehydrating, but drying is nonetheless what is happening.
+How does one tell the soap has cured?
 Easy!
 Use your scale!

 Tina